chrisean550/genai-helper/README.md

 # genai-helper

 This repository contains an Azure Functions app that wraps OpenAI APIs.
+The project targets Python **3.12** and Functions runtime `~4`.

 ## Routes